PAIR-code/lit/website/src/index.md

 <div class="mdl-cell--8-col mdl-cell--12-col-tablet mdl-cell--8-col-phone">

-The Learning Interpretability Tool (LIT) is for researchers and practitioners looking to understand NLP model behavior through a visual, interactive, and extensible tool.
+The Learning Interpretability Tool (🔥LIT) is for researchers and practitioners looking to understand NLP model behavior through a visual, interactive, and extensible tool.

 Use LIT to ask and answer questions like:
 - What kind of examples does my model perform poorly on?